 For lodging off mountain, the cool western-style lakeside town of Sandpoint, on Lake Pend Oreille, is just 15 minutes down the access road from Schweitzer ski resort.
 Sandpoint is a fun festive town to shop, watch the sunset at Trinity Beach Club, and stay at a less expensive hotel, La Quinta, Days Inn, Best Western, Quality and Holiday Inn, versus at Schweitzer Mountain Resort.

-Its Idaho’s biggest, its beautiful and when the sun shines on Schweitzer with fresh snow, there’s no better skiing in Idaho.
+Schweitzer is Idaho’s biggest skiing, its beautiful and when the sun shines on Schweitzer with fresh snow, there’s no better skiing in Idaho.
 A Schweitzer ski trip could be combined with a day skiing Lookout Pass for a day, and a visit to Silver Mountain near Coeur D’Alene.

 2,900 acres, 9 Lifts, 92 Trails